 Don’t stop reading the great French novels, though!
 It’s just that when you go to a French-speaking country and want to get around, you’re going to have to be able to speak, not just read signs.

 Furthermore, always remember that children learn to speak a language before they can read or write it.
-You can do the same thing with French videos, or better yet, learn all of these skills at once!
+You can do the same thing when you learn French with videos, or better yet, learn all of these skills at once!

 Whether it’s your first day of French or you’re a seasoned learner, sometimes, you just need someone to sit you down and actually explain French to you.

 Most of us don’t have a French teacher on-demand.
 However, with YouTube, we can have someone teach some new words or elucidate a grammar concept right when we need it.

 Which video(s) you actually watch depends, of course, on what you need help on, but here we’ll introduce you to several French learning video resources that cover a wide range of areas, highlighting each one’s strengths.

 FrenchPod101 hits many grammar areas and has French learning videos that focus specifically on vocabulary.
 You can sign up on their website to gain access to more than a thousand video and audio lessons.
 But my favorite thing about them is their listening practice.

 In each video, you’ll listen to a conversation and then there will be a question about what was said that you can answer.
 At the end, they play the conversation again and explain what the right answer was.